IBM/trusted-service-identity/examples/README-AppDeveloperVault.md

 * application cluster owner - the person with access to the cluster (KUBECONFIG)

 ## Test sample Vault client
-If the demo was successfully executed, there should be a Vault server ('ti-vault') and client (`vault-cli`) running.
+If the demo was successfully executed, there should be a Vault server ('tsi-vault') and client (`vault-cli`) running.
 Open a new console and exec into the vault client container as an application cluster owner: